airaria/TextPruner/README_EN.md

 ### Transformer Pruning

 * To perform transformer pruning on a dataset, a `dataloader` of the dataset should be provided.
 The `dataloader` should return both the inputs and the labels.
-* TextPruner needs the loss return by the model to calcuate neuron importance scores.
+* TextPruner needs the loss return by the model to calculate neuron importance scores.
 TextPruner will try to guess which element in the model output is the loss.
 If none of the following is true:
-  * the model return a single element, which is the loss;
+  * the model returns  a single element, which is the loss;
   * the model output is a list or a tuple.
 Loss is its first element;
   * the loss of can be accessed by `output['loss'] ` or `output.loss` where `output` is the model output